ermlikeyeah/ermlikeyeah.github.io/_posts/2017-05-13-the-usefulness-of-design-patterns.md

 An example:

 > You are on a website and need to provide your name, address, and telephone number for something to be delivered to your home.
-How you provide your name is a pattern.
+How you provide your name is a pattern we are looking for.

 > How have you filled in your name recently?
 Is it several boxes, one for `First name` and another for `Last name`?
 Is it several boxes, one for `First name` and another for `Surname`?
 Is it one box for `Your name`?
 Was it something else?
 Did the form ask you to provide your gender?
 How?
 Was that actually important?
 What happened if you left a box empty?
 Did the page tell you?
 How did the page tell you?
 Did the box go a different colour?
 Was there a message telling you what you need to?
 How did it say it?
 Where was that message?
 Did the page reload before it told you this?

 The pattern here is _A person providing their name_.
-Our design solution to that is what we record as a pattern.
+Our design solution to that problem is what we record as a pattern.

-So, a design pattern is not just a record of “how it looks”.
+So, a design pattern is not just a record of “how it looks” or just “the visual design”.
 Patterns note the interaction, the experience.
-They are not a thing just for “websites”.
+Also they are not just a thing for “websites”.

 More intriguingly, the dictionary continues with the following about “patterns”: